mvadari/xrpl-docs/Permissioned DEX XLS.md

 ## Abstract

-(copied from PRD)
+(copied + rewritten from PRD)

-Decentralized Exchanges (DEXes) offer significant benefits including intermediary elimination, lower transaction costs, enhanced security, and user asset custody, aligning with demands for efficient financial systems.
-However, the crypto adoption surge by financial institutions faces challenges with DEXes' anonymous nature, complicating AML and KYC compliance.
+Decentralized Exchanges (DEXes) are revolutionizing finance due to their ability to offer significant benefits such as intermediary elimination, lower transaction costs, enhanced security, and user asset custody.
+These advantages align perfectly with the growing demand for efficient financial systems.
+However, a major hurdle hinders wider adoption by traditional institutions: the anonymity of a DEX makes it difficult to comply with Anti-Money Laundering (AML) and Know Your Customer (KYC) regulations.

-There's a critical need for an innovative permissioning system that allows compliant institutional trading on DEXs, blending blockchain's decentralized benefits with traditional finance's regulatory standards.
+This challenge highlights a critical need for the development of a permissioned system within DEXes.
+Such a system would allow institutions to adhere to regulations while still benefiting from the core advantages of blockchain technology.

+There are three main approaches for implementing permissioning on a DEX:
+* Chain-Level Permissioning: Creating private blockchains specifically for institutions.
+However, this approach also reduces liquidity and hinders competition with established Centralized Exchanges (CEXs).
+* Token-Level Permissioning: The [Authorized Trustlines](https://xrpl.org/docs/concepts/tokens/fungible-tokens/authorized-trust-lines/) feature allows token issuers , offer built-in permissioning features.
+However, this approach also has liquidity limitations due to requiring a separate, permissioned token.
+* **DEX-Level Permissioning**: This approach focuses on implementing permissioning systems directly within the DEX itself.
+This strategy offers the **most promising balance** between achieving compliance, maintaining scalability, and preserving liquidity.

+This proposal puts forward a permissioned DEX system for the XRPL.
+It allows regulated financial institutions to adhere to their compliance laws, without creating walled gardens of liquidity and allowing easy arbitrage.
+Different jurisdictions may also

+This proposal introduces a permissioned DEX system for the XRPL.
+By integrating permissioning features directly within the DEX protocol, regulated financial institutions gain the ability to participate in the XRPL's DEX while still adhering to their compliance requirements.
+This approach avoids the drawbacks of isolated, permissioned tokens or private blockchains, ensuring a vibrant and liquid marketplace that facilitates seamless arbitrage opportunities.
+Ultimately, this permissioned DEX system paves the way for wider institutional adoption of XRPL, fostering a more inclusive and efficient financial landscape.

 ## 1. Overview